WojcikMM/smog-alert-app-pwa/README.md

 # SmogAlertApp

-This app is created for inform about nearest air quality.
+This app is created for inform about the nearest air quality.
 All data in this app are imported from [powietrze.gios.gov.pl](https://www.powietrze.gios.gov.pl).

 All code in this app are in [MIT](LICENSE) licence.